AArtA1/CLIB/README.md

 # clib

+This is a library that implements image and video algorithms which are used in computer vision tasks by using own floating point representations.

 ## Preset

 ### Before start

+Add the libraries by using the command line script below:

 '''
-sudo apt-get install libavformat-dev ffmpeg libx11-dev doxygen libboost-all-dev libpng-dev libjpeg-dev
+sudo apt-get install cmake gcc libavformat-dev ffmpeg libx11-dev doxygen libboost-all-dev libpng-dev libjpeg-dev libx11-dev ffmpeg
 '''

 Contents
 --------